uw-advanced-robotics/aruw-mcb/lib/cpputest/README.md

-## Building the CppUTest repository
+## Building the CppUTest repository in Linux

 Enter into the cpputest submodule and run the following: